deamorim2/sdbs/EN-US/indexing.rst

   49821

-Now let's do the same query using the more exact :command:`ST_Intersects` function.
+Now let's do the same query using the more exact ST_Intersects_ function.

 .. code-block:: sql